Solutions

 These days, it makes a lot of sense to diversify, and have a plan B. Utilizing both FBA and FBM does that for you.

 March/April 2020 was an example of why diversification is important.
 For most businesses I’d recommend using FBA, as you can offer faster shipping this way.
-However, over this time Amazon was unable to handle orders as they usually do, which resulted in slower shipping times (averaging around a month) and inventory limits for restocking.

 Whether or not this situation will happen again in the future is unknown, but it’s just one example where diversification can save your business.